-Acute hospitals are rapidly responding to the challenge of COVID-19 with radical operational changes.
-Corresponding system-wide changes are underway in mental health and social care provision which aim to care for all except the most acutely physically unwell outside of the acute hospital.
+Acute hospitals have responded rapidly to the challenge of COVID-19 with radical operational changes.
+Corresponding system-wide changes have also taken place in mental health and social care provision which aims to care for all except the most acutely physically unwell outside of the acute hospital.

-Liaison psychiatry services are integral to adapted acute care pathways and will have a key role to play in contributing to system wide planning in their local areas.
+Liaison psychiatry services are integral to adapted acute care pathways and have a key role to play in contributing to system-wide planning in their local areas.

 Liaison psychiatry services remain essential to the functioning of the acute hospital with a key role in facilitating safe and timely discharges.
-However services need to be provided safely with teams minimising risk to patients, themselves and other with whom they have contact.
-Achieving this involves significant alterations to the way services are provided now and planning ahead will be vital to maintain service continuity in the coming months.
+However, services need to be provided safely with teams minimising risk to patients, themselves and others with whom they have contact.
+Achieving this has involved significant alterations to the way services are provided planning ahead to maintain service continuity during the pandemic.